Aynug/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the script that display the content of the /etc/passwd  and /etc/hosts file.
+a script that displays a confused smiley